dvk65/inland-flooding/REPORT.md

 Different optimization approaches have different results.
 For instance, when combining the NDWI mask with PCA, NDWI tends to dominate the outcome, having a strong influence on the result.
 Additionally, the same optimization technique can produce different effects depending on the environmental characteristics of the images.
 These results need to further investigated to understand the process and improve the optimization approach used.

 ### 4.2 Future Work
-There're many aspects that can be further explored and improved.
+There are many aspects that can be further explored and improved.

 Firstly, the current approach to extracting major rivers from flowline datasets can be improved.
 Samuel Roy, a scientist from USGS, suggests that stream order selection is helpful in identifying major rivers.
 By adding this modification, the flowline mask in the optimization process might be more helpful.